When will the US travel ban be lifted?

 As an incoming Fellow, if visa processing resumes but is delayed because of the backlog of applications, what is the latest date I could arrive at AFI to begin my studies?

 We will work individually with Fellows in such situations to assess if an accommodation is possible.
 As each individual may have a different timeline than others, and Fellows who find themselves in this situation should reach out to Lena Purtu, International Advisor, for assistance.

 What provisions would be made for me if I have a medically documented reason not to come to campus?

 We will work to make accommodations to the extent possible considering the state of current events and the fact that a significant portion of the program is designed as practical, hands-on, collaborative work.
 As this could be different for each individual, Fellows who find themselves in this situation should reach out to Fellow Affairs for assistance.

 All physical OPT applications must be sent from within the U.S. There is also an option to file the application online.

 After OPT is approved, can I work remotely?

-You may work remotely if your employer has an office outside of the United States or the employer can assess your engagement using electronic means.
+You may work remotely if your U.S.-based employer has an office outside of the United States and/or if the U.S.-based employer can assess your engagement using electronic means.